project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 We've covered a **LOT** today so well done for sticking with it.
-We've laid the foundations for more complicated problems so that next time we can get stuck into simulations almost immediately.
-In tutorial 4 we'll see how our combined two state system and quantised field can extend our ideas of resonance beyond simply $\omega=\omega_0$.
-To do this we'll need to demystify what are often referred to as virtual transitions.
-See you next time!
+We found some new physics from developing a fully quantum description for the interaction of our two state system with its environment.
+We'll see next time, through visualising the structure of the Hamiltonian and the resulting energy levels, that there is still lots more to discover using this simplified model of nature.
+See you then!